ClaudiaHeYun/Blokus-MPI/README.md

 ![Board printed in a terminal](.images/tty-output.png)

-If no output file is given and `blokus.pl` runs in a terminal, it prints the above colored version of the board for quick inspection.
+If no output file is given and `blokus.pl` runs in a terminal, it prints the above colored version of the board for quick inspection and enjoyment.

 The first processing step applies heavy image filters to the input file.
-They increase the saturation and clarify of colors as well as smudge out flares in the photo.
-Concretely, this is a color grading, mean curvature and medien smoothing from [G'MIC].
+They increase the saturation and clarity of colors as well as smudge out flares in the photo.
+Concretely, this is a color grading, mean curvature and median smoothing from [G'MIC].
 The result of these filters is stored in `30f.png`:

 ![Filtered image](.images/30f.png)